oracle/nosql-examples/examples-nosql-cluster-deployment/README.md

 - `KVNODES=(node1-nosql node2-nosql node3-nosql node4-nosql arbiter)`
 - `KVDATA=(${KVDATA}/disk1 ${KVDATA}/disk2 ${KVDATA}/disk3)`

-You can download the scripts by using the following commands.
+You can download the scripts by using the following commands:

 ```